About Us

 Savanah Hendrix (she/her/hers)

-Savanah Hendrix started with Bridge Meadows in July 2023 as the Finance and Operations Manager.
+Savanah Hendrix started with Bridge Meadows in July 2023 as the Property Operations Manager.
 She brings 10 years of experience in Multifamily Property Management.
-Savanah has worked with individuals in long term care facilities and spends her weekends caring for women with intellectual and developmental disabilities.
+Savanah has worked with individuals in long-term care facilities and spends her weekends caring for women with intellectual and developmental disabilities.
 When not working, she enjoys spending time with her family, which includes her spouse, their two teenagers (a daughter and son), three dogs, and one cat.
 In her spare time, she enjoys traveling, baking, being in nature, camping, and fishing with her family.
 She is an avid Disney fan and loves Stitch!

 Executive Assistant

-Kathi Nakama joined Bridge Meadows in June 2021.
-Prior to joining, she had a long career as an Administrative Assistant, which began in High Tech.
-Kathi moved to money management and then third-party benefits administration before coming to Bridge Meadows.
-Kathi describes herself as a career Admin as what she loves to do: take care of people and work with them to ensure good health, happiness, and productivity.
+Kathi Nakama joined Bridge Meadows in June 2021 after a long career as an Administrative Assistant, which began in High Tech.
+Before coming to Bridge Meadows, Kathi worked in money management and then third-party benefits administration.
+She describes herself as a career Admin, as what she loves to do: take care of people and work with them to ensure good health, happiness, and productivity.
 Her goal is always to do what she can to ensure the people she supports have the time to do what they do best.

 Katherine Vardanega (she/her/hers)

-Katherine has been with Bridge Meadows since the summer of 2016.
-She was born and raised in Portland.
+Katherine has been with Bridge Meadows since the summer of 2016, where she began as a Program Assistant.
+She was born and raised in Portland, Oregon.
 Her college career included stints in Philadelphia, Australia, and on a ship, ultimately receiving a B.A. in Public Affairs and Justice Studies from Washington State University.
 Outside of her work at Bridge Meadows, Katherine enjoys volunteering with local organizations near and dear to her heart, including Girls on the Run and Special Olympics Oregon.
 She is passionate about the Blazers, her dog Rudy, books, music, creative writing, and exploring the world both near and far.

 Partners